Guide written by:

 And in case you were wondering, hot tubs and Jacuzzis are indeed the same thing.
 'Jacuzzi' is simply a manufacturer name that is now commonly used to refer to any hot tub.
 The brand was founded back in 1968 when one Roy Jacuzzi had the brilliant idea of incorporating pressurised water and air into bathtubs!

 The hydrotherapy provided by your hot tub is especially recommended for anyone suffering from joint pain or back issues.
 The effect of the hydromassage nozzles benefit both body and mind with various effects.
 They can be:

 - relieving migraines;

 - relaxing muscles, and so on.

-Your hot tub may have an energising or relaxing effect, depending on the settings offered by the tub and how you choose to use them.
-These benefits can be felt from the very first use.
+Your hot tub may offer an energising or relaxing experience depending on the settings and how you choose to use them.
+Best of all, the benefits of these settings can be felt from the very first use.

 In-ground hot tubs